Qiskit/qiskit-ibm-runtime/docs/limitations.rst

 ===================

 - **Currently in private beta**

-   The Qiskit Runtime is currently in private beta testing with members of the IBM Quantum Network.
+   The Qiskit Runtime is currently in private beta testing with premium users.
    A general release will follow after this testing is completed.

 - **Limited quantum systems available for Qiskit Runtime**